National Merit Finalist - How to Win the Scholarship

 The space allows for about 500 - 600 words.

 You should focus on two important components of the essay.
-First, the NMC wants to see that you can express yourself clearly and powerfully through writing.
+First, the NMSC wants to see that you can express yourself clearly and powerfully through writing.
 Make sure to proofread, edit, and revise for any spelling errors, grammatical mistakes, or weaknesses in syntax and diction.

 Second, your essay reveals how you think about yourself, your accomplishments, and your goals.
 What do your experiences mean to you?
 What do they reveal about your identity?
-Spend some time brainstorming before you decide what aspects of your identity are most important to share with the NMC readers.
+Spend some time brainstorming before you decide what aspects of your identity are most important to share with the NMSC readers.

 For example, did a group science fair project show you the power of collaboration in making new discoveries?
 Did a Student Council debate reveal the complexity of perspectives on a single issue?
 Did Lisa Simpson teach you the importance of sticking to your principles, even if your family may not always agree?